 The following assumptions were used in valuing the liabilities and benefits under the plan.
 All actuarial assumptions are prescribed by Minnesota Statutes, the Legislative Commission on Pensions and Retirement (LCPR), or the MSRS Board of Directors.
 These parties are responsible for selecting the assumptions used for this valuation.
 The assumptions prescribed are based on the last experience study, dated July 26, 2016, and a review of inflation and investment return assumptions in the last experience study dated September 11, 2017.
+An experience study for the 2015-2019 period was issued on June 30, 2020.
+This report recommended changes to economic and demographic assumptions, expected to be effective at a future date.
 The Allowance for Combined Service Annuity assumptions are based on an analysis completed by the LCPR actuary and documented in a report dated October 2016.

 Investment return 7.50% per annum.
 Salary increases Reported salary at valuation date increased according to the rate table, to current fiscal year and annually for each future year.
 Prior fiscal year salary is annualized for members with less than one year of service.
 Inflation 2.50% per year.
 Payroll Growth 3.25% per year.
 Mortality rates Healthy pre-retirement RP-2014 employee generational mortality table projected with mortality improvement Scale MP-2015 from a base year of 2006, white collar adjustment.
 Healthy post-retirement RP-2014 annuitant generational mortality table projected with mortality improvement Scale MP-2015 from a base year of 2006, white collar adjustment, set forward two years for males and set forward one year for females.
 Disabled RP-2014 disabled mortality table projected with mortality improvement Scale MP-2015 from a base year of 2006.
 Notes The RP-2014 employee mortality table as published by the Society of Actuaries (SOA) contains mortality rates for ages 18 to 80 and the annuitant mortality table contains mortality rates for ages 50 to 120.
-We have extended the annuitant mortality table as needed for members younger than age 50 who are receiving a benefit by deriving rates based on the employee table and the juvenile table.
+We have extended the annuitant mortality table as needed for members and beneficiaries younger than age 50 who are receiving a benefit by deriving rates based on the employee table and the juvenile table.
 Similarly, we have extended the employee table as needed for members older than age 80 by deriving rates based on the annuitant table.
 Retirement Members retiring from active status are assumed to retire according to the age related rates shown in the rate table.
 Members who have attained the highest assumed retirement age are assumed to retire in one year.
 Note that plan changes reflected in this report may result in behavior changes that are not anticipated in the current retirement rates.